0x666c6f/starknet-builders-committee/README.md

-# Only Dust Grants Program
+# Starknet Builders committee

-Welcome to the Only Dust Grants Program repository.
-This program is designed to help open source projects within the Starknet ecosystem receive financing through grants.
+Welcome to the Starknet Builders committee repository.
+This committee is designed to help open source projects within the Starknet ecosystem receive financing through grants.
 This program is funded by the Starknet foundation, and the committee is composed of builders and major actors within the Starknet ecosystem.

 ## Members of the committee